-Cancer is the second-leading cause of death in the United States and was responsible for almost 600,000 deaths in 2017.
+Cancer is the second-leading cause of death in the United States and was responsible for over 608,000 deaths in 2021.
 And while there are several ways to treat and beat cancer naturally, the best way to fight cancer is to prevent it from developing in the first place.

 There are several ways to keep cancer at bay, including exercise, avoiding toxins, and getting the right nutrition.
 But perhaps chief among these is nutrition.
 The right anti-cancer foods and nutrients can combat cancer by strengthening the immune system, detoxifying the body, reducing inflammation, and preventing cancer cells from replicating.